grafana/alloy/docs/sources/reference/components/loki.source.podlogs.md

 the discovered them.

-`loki.source.podlogs` is similar to `loki.source.kubernetes`, but uses custom resources rather than being fed targets from another Flow component.
+`loki.source.podlogs` is similar to `loki.source.kubernetes`, but uses custom resources rather than being fed targets from another component.

 {{< admonition type="note" >}}
 Unlike `loki.source.kubernetes`, it is not possible to distribute responsibility of collecting logs across multiple {{< param "PRODUCT_NAME" >}}s.